jwtx1980/Pylinac_BulkCBCT_Analysis/README.md

 pylinac-bulkcbct-ui
 ```

 Open the printed URL (default `http://127.0.0.1:5000/`) and provide the root directory that contains your CBCT studies.
 Pick the Catphan phantom model you plan to analyse against, adjust the image extensions if needed, and run the scan.
-The page displays summary metadata and a table of the detected studies, and offers a button to download the raw JSON inventory for later processing steps.
+The page displays summary metadata, a table of the detected studies, and automatically runs the selected Pylinac Catphan analysis to surface successes, failures, and text summaries for each dataset.

 ## Development